 - Comfort: Good.
 They lack a rock plate though, so this may change as the lugs wear down.

 - Drain & Dry: Average.
 They hold water a little longer than I’d prefer.

 - Grip On Roads/Solid Rock: Very good

 - Grip On Loose Rock/Gravel: Very good

-- Grip On Wet Surfaces: Very good on most surfaces, better than average on slick surfaces.
+- Grip On Wet Surfaces: Very good on most surfaces, but they still slip on the slickest surfaces.

 - Grip In Mud: Very good.
 The lugs have a lot of bite.

 - For training use?
 Maybe.
 Personally, only when the conditions call for it.
 The lack of stability worries me.